Unity-Technologies/com.unity.mobile.logcat/External/UnityLogcatServer/README.md

    `adb forward` only succeeds once the socket exists, so the Editor may have to
    retry: the server is spawned first, but there is no ordering guarantee between two separate adb invocations.
+6. Input injection is set up.
+A failure here is not fatal: it is reported in the header flags and the session continues as view-only.
-6. On `accept()`, the 12-byte stream header is written straight away.
+7. On `accept()`, the 16-byte stream header is written straight away.
 That header is what tells the Editor it has reached a real server of a protocol version it understands, rather than a forwarded port that merely happens to connect.
-7. The capture session starts: a `HandlerThread`, an `ImageReader`, and a mirrored display pointed at the reader's surface.
-Frames flow from the capture thread;
-   the main thread re-reads the display geometry every 500 ms and restarts the session if it changed.
+8. The control reader thread starts, and the capture session with it: a `HandlerThread`, an `ImageReader`, and a mirrored display pointed at the reader's surface.
+Frames flow from the capture thread; the main thread re-reads the display geometry every 500 ms and restarts the session if it changed.

 ### Shutdown